ibm-cloud-docs/cloud-databases/reference-monitoring.md

 ### Messages for RabbitMQ Metrics Descriptions
 {: #metrics-by-plan-rabbitmq-desc}

-#### Messages for RabbitMQ IO utilization in percent 15 minute average
+#### Messages for RabbitMQ IO utilization in percent 15-minute average
 {: #ibm_messages_for_rabbitmq_disk_io_utilization_percent_average_15m}

 How much disk I/O has been used over 15 minutes as a percentage of total disk I/O available